PlatONnetwork/docs/docs/Python-SDK.md

   return value:

-   The hash value of new_transaction
+   The hash value of new_transaction.